Portal Bridge: Replacement

-In December 2008, the Federal Railroad Administration approved a $1.34 billion project to replace the Portal Bridge with two new bridges: a three-track bridge to the north, and a two-track bridge to the south.
-The new bridges were then scheduled to be completed in 2017, at which time the Portal Bridge was to be dismantled.
-In course of design work the number of tracks on the north bridge has been reduced from three to two.

-Design work progressed in 2009 and 2010.
-In 2009, New Jersey applied for $38.5 million in funding for the replacement from the American Recovery and Reinvestment Act of 2009.
-On January 28, 2010, the federal funds were released as a TIGER grant as part of a larger package of $112 million for the entire Northeast Corridor.
-The $38.5 million in federal funds were intended for final design for the new bridge.

-The original timeline for the project called for construction of the new bridge to begin in 2010, with the bridge replacement to be complete by 2017.
-Due to cancellation of the Access to the Region's Core project by New Jersey governor Chris Christie in 2010, as well to as funding issues, this original plan was reduced to a single two-track bridge constructed north of the current bridge with room for a new bridge south of the current bridge left open to follow.
+In December 2008, the Federal Railroad Administration approved a $1.34 billion project to replace the Portal Bridge with two new bridges: a two-track bridge to the north, and a two-track bridge to the south.
+Due to cancellation of the Access to the Region's Core project by New Jersey governor Chris Christie in 2010, as well as to funding issues, this original plan was reduced to a single two-track bridge constructed north of the current bridge with room for a new bridge south of the current bridge left open to follow.

 In 2014, design work for the new Portal Bridge North had been completed.
-The proposed Portal Bridge North would be a fixed span rising over 50 ft above mean water level, and would allow train speeds of at least 90 mph.
+The proposed Portal North Bridge would be a fixed span rising over 50 ft above mean water level, and would allow train speeds of at least 90 mph.
 The new bridge would be a part of the Amtrak Gateway Project—itself a partial replacement of the Access to the Region's Core—estimated to cost $13.5 billion.

-Preliminary site-preparation work for one span, Portal Bridge North, began in October 2017 and was expected to be complete in 2019.